RubensCToledo/CV/README.md

-# Mechanical Engineer | P&D Specialist
+# Mechanical Engineer | R&D Specialist

 Soon to be Ph.D.
-Mechanical Engineer with a passion for energy efficiency and emissions reduction.
+Mechanical Engineer with a passion for energy efficiency.
 I’m at my best in chaotic, hands-on situations where things aren’t working, and no one can figure out why—there’s nothing like the thrill of solving tough problems and uncovering hidden insights.
 I love diving into data analysis, but I also need to get my hands dirty with instruments now and then.
 After all, if there's no risk of something blowing up, where’s the fun?

-With experience in experimental research, carbon capture, parametric benchmarking, and instrumentation, I’m seeking an R&D role where I can push boundaries and make a real impact in the energy and emissions sector.
+With experience in experimental research, carbon capture, parametric benchmarking, and instrumentation, I’m seeking an R&D role where I can push boundaries and make a real impact in the energy sector.

 ## Education